 SSPE371, 372.
 Seminar in Sport Science and Physical Education.
+Prerequisite: Permission of the Department Chair.

 The seminar will focus on selected topics appropriate to the participants.
 May be repeated for credit with each change in title.

 SSPE415.
 Measurement and Evaluation.